-Links related to Barcelona presented in mostly random fashion
+Links related to Barcelona presented in a somewhat random fashion

 The Battle of Barcelona: Pissed Off Residents Vs Drunk, Naked Tourists – @SamShepEdwards

 Vecinos de lugares turísticos narran cómo les afecta vivir rodeados de turistas en verano

 Carrers guarnits de la Festa Major de Sants